 Keyur Hemant Shah sold his property on April 4, 2012, and the Long-Term Capital Gain (LTCG) was calculated based on the indexed cost of acquisition.

-In this manner, under section 54F of the Income Tax Act, a deduction was taken and LTCG was reduced still further.
+In this manner, under Section 54F of Income Tax Act, a deduction was taken and LTCG was reduced still further.
 It was discovered by the officer that Shah bought the flat through a Registered Agreement for Sale in March 2010.
 Therefore, Shah’s period of holding it came to less than 36 months.

-Therefore the consequences of it should be dealt with as short-term capital Gains.
+Therefore, the consequences of it should be dealt with as short-term capital gains.
 Shah pointed out that the flat was bought through an Allotment Letter on February 26, 2008, and had considerable payments paid by July 24, 2008, by submitting his defence.

 Thus, with a resultant period of holding of more than 36 months.

-The ruling came from the Income Tax Appellate Tribunal The Bombay High Court in the case of PCIT Vs. Vembu Vaidyanathan [ITA No. 1459 of 2016], held in January 2019 that the date of allotment was to be treated as the date of acquisition.
-The ITAT skillfully re-iterated these same techniques.
+The ruling came from the Income Tax Appellate Tribunal, the Bombay High Court, in the case of PCIT Vs. Vembu Vaidyanathan [ITA No. 1459 of 2016], held in January 2019, that the date of allotment was to be treated as the date of acquisition.
+The ITAT skillfully reiterated these same techniques.

 Case Where Construction Is Not Completed In Three Years